8 Questions Home Buyers Have About Septic Systems

-According to the EPA, a septic system can last 40 years if it is well maintained.
-Be sure to have a septic system inspected before you buy the home, so you have an idea of how many years that septic system is expected to last.
+A septic system can last 40 years if it is well-maintained, according to the EPA.
+Make sure to have a septic system inspected before you buy the home, so you know how many years that septic system is expected to last.

 Q: What is the alternative to a septic tank?

 The alternatives to a septic tank include an aerobic treatment system, composting waste, and a drip system.